CarlosChillonGeck/SHM/README.md

 Download Xampp programme from https://www.apachefriends.org/download.html according to your OS.

-Normally the progmme folder will store under your C:\, direct to C:\xampp and launch the programme
+Normally, the programme folder will be stored under C:\.
+Go to C:\xampp and launch the programme.

 #### Launch xampp-start.exe
 Launch start up file for Xampp